freebasic/fbfrog/readme.txt

   common for C headers which support tons of different C compilers/systems, while for FB only GNU C + certain targets are interesting)
 - Add function to expand certain macros
+- Allow presets to specify information on #defined symbols
+    - assume defined to value
+    - assume defined
+    - assume undefined
+- Auto-register new defines, based on found #defines, possibly dependant on
+  #if blocks

 - Comments should be associated with high level constructs, or blocks of them comment at EOL but behind code -> belongs to that code